More About Dr. McGrady

 Dr. Jill McGrady is a senior leader at Great Ecology and provides technical expertise and oversight for habitat restoration projects across the United States.
 She has over 15 years of experience in ecological restoration, where she specializes in Natural Resource Damage Assessment and Restoration (NRDAR), strategic natural resource evaluations, wetland and stream mitigation, environmental permitting, and natural capital assessments.

-Dr. McGrady manages the San Diego technical staff and oversees a number of the firm’s restoration and mitigation projects, where she applies predictive modeling to determine natural resource service losses, evaluate restoration alternatives, identify mitigation requirements, and set monitoring objectives following environmental impacts from mining, refinery, oil spill, and other contamination events.
+Dr. McGrady manages all technical staff and oversees a number of the firm’s restoration and mitigation projects, where she applies predictive modeling to determine natural resource service losses, evaluate restoration alternatives, identify mitigation requirements, and set monitoring objectives following environmental impacts from mining, refinery, oil spill, and other contamination events.
 Dr. McGrady has managed several projects with an expert witness component and is familiar with the administrative and confidential aspects of litigation support.

 Dr. McGrady brings extensive knowledge of project management , business development, proposal writing, as well as technical expertise in aquatic ecosystem structure and function.
 She has multiple publications in leading academic journals and holds a Bachelor’s degree in Biology from Allegheny College, a Master’s degree in Ecology and Evolutionary Biology from Purdue University, and a Doctorate in Ecology and Evolution from Rutgers University.